cvgalvin/CLAIRE/readme.md

 #workflow.py script includes information on general workflow with example code and flags used for submitting rosetta applications and xml scripts

-#main contains the code for the primary workflow of scraping pdb for protein-ligand contacts with user defined ligand substructures, transforming relative to target ligand, filtering for quality+redundancy, and clustering the resultant interaction pools
+#main contains the code for the motif library generation, ie scraping pdb for protein-ligand contacts with user defined ligand substructures, transforming relative to target ligand, filtering for quality+redundancy, and clustering the resultant interaction pools

 #tools contains most useful design evaluation xmls and refinement scripts (hbrefine.py, fd_mpnn.xml)

-#extra_tools contains additional scripts that may be useful
+#extra_tools contains additional scripts that may be useful, eg

 	-genpot folder contains params generation, enzyme design application + 	metric analysis, fastdesign (with and without 3bop), and coupledmoves 		application when using rosetta generic potential scorefunction